What is cPTSD?

 How is complex PTSD treated?

 Counseling with a trauma-informed therapist can help you identify and reorganize the thought patterns that often develop after repeated exposure to threat, instability, or relational harm.
 Over time, these experiences can shape how you see yourself, others, and the world—often reinforcing negative self-image, chronic self-doubt, or a persistent sense of danger.
-Trauma-informed therapy works to gently challenge and reprocess these patterns, helping you build a more stable internal sense of safety, clarity, and self-trust.
+Trauma-informed therapy gently challenges and reprocesses these patterns, helping you build a more stable internal sense of safety, clarity, and self-trust.

 At the same time, physicians and psychiatric providers can prescribe medications that target the physiological symptoms of trauma, such as chronic anxiety, hypervigilance, nightmares, and insomnia.
 For many people, symptom relief through medication creates the stability needed to engage more effectively in therapy.
 These approaches are not competing—they are often most effective when used together.
 If you’re unsure where to start, consider reaching out to either a licensed mental health provider or your primary care physician to discuss your symptoms and explore a coordinated plan of care.